Updated: Dec 12, 2022

 Reasonable Coverage Expectations

 With California case law governing the law of fair expectations in mind, the policy should be investigated.
 If a policy has uncertainty, coverage can be found.
 When policy provisions and/or exclusions are vague, uncertainty arises.
-In general, uncertainty exists when the vocabulary used is capable of more than one rational interpretation, one of which resulted in publicity.
+In general, uncertainty exists when the vocabulary used is capable of more than one rational interpretation, one of which results in publicity.
 According to the cases, the reasonableness of an insured's expectations of coverage is a legal issue based solely on the policy terminology.

 In general, ambiguities and complexities in an insurance contract are resolved in the insured's favor.
 'While we specifically construe all provisions, conditions, or exceptions that appear to restrict liability strictly against the insurer..., strict construction does not imply strained construction.'
 We should not rewrite a policy under the guise of strict construction to bind the insurer to a danger it did not foresee and for which it has not been compensated.'